MarcisGailitis/GCP---Associate-Cloud-Engineer/4 Elastic Google Cloud Infrastructure - Scaling and Automation.md

     Port: [80]
 ```

-Because firewall rules depend on their network, you are using the $(ref.mynetwork.selfLink) reference to instruct Deployment Manager to resolve these resources in a dependent order.
+Because firewall rules depend on their network, you are using the $(ref.mynetwork.selfLink) reference to instruct the Deployment Manager to resolve these resources in a dependent order.
 Specifically, the network is created before the firewall rule.
 By default, Deployment Manager creates all resources in parallel, so there is no guarantee that dependent resources are created in the correct order unless you use references

 There are other infrastructure automation tools that you can use in GCP, like, Terraform, Chef, puppet, Ansible, or Packer.
 All of these tools allow you to treat your Infrastructure as Code.